 When can I start?

-The majority of students will begin the program in the fall semester; however, students may request a winter semester start date.
-The application deadline for admission to the Fall 2017 semester is March 15, 2018.
+The majority of students will begin the program in the fall semester; however, students may request a start date for the winter or summer semesters.
+The application deadline for admission to the Fall 2018 semester is March 15, 2018.
 Applicants may be considered for acceptance after the application deadline if space is available.